Decomposition of Tensor Products of Modular Irreducible Representations for $SL_3$: the $p \geq 5$ case: The -singular tilting modules

-We now describe the structure of modules in the block indexed by $(1|2)$ as modules for the Schur algebra $S(\leq(5|7))$.
-By \ref{Jantzen-iso} we have that $T(5|7) \simeq P(1|2)$.
-By Theorem \ref{BGG} and the known structure of the Weyl modules it follows that $T(5|7)$ has the following $\Delta$-filtration:
+We now consider the generalised Schur algebra $S(\le 8|9)=S(\pi)$, or rather its basic algebra.
+From the structure diagrams of the Weyl modules in Section \ref{sec:Weyl} it follows that the $\Ext^1$-quiver $P$ for $S(\le 8|9)$ with indexing set $\pi=\{1|2,4|6,4'|6',5|7,8|9\}$ is as illustrated in Figure \ref{figP}.

-The third Loewy layer is not multiplicity free, and so the complete structure of the diagram is not fully determined by consideration of the $\nabla$-filtration.
-We consider filtrations of $T(4|5)\otimes E^*$ and $T(4'|5) \otimes E$ and use translation functors in order to understand the structure of $T(5|7)$.
-Actually, to be precise, we pick the unique weight $\lambda$ on the wall $\mathcal{F}_{4|5}$ such that $T(\lambda) \otimes E^*$ has highest weight on the wall $\mathcal{F}_{5|7}$, but we shall continue to use the facet notation below in the argumeent, in order to avoid switching back and forth between the two notations.

-We first consider $L(4|5) \otimes E^*$.
-By Young's rule and our knowledge of Weyl characters we can compute the character of this tensor product to be $\chi_p(5|7)+2\chi_p(4|6)+\chi_p(1|2)$.
-This module is a subquotient of the projective above, and so we know most of the diagram is given as follows:

-where the dotted line denotes the one extension yet to be determined.
-However, the tensor product of two simple modules is contravariantly self dual, and so the full diagram of the module (and its symmetric cousin) are as follows: